 For each cup of pancake mix used, you will get 6-8 pancakes.
 For my family, I usually use 4 cups of pancake mix, 4 eggs, and 3 cups of milk.

 Make it exciting with MIX-INS.
 Add however much you like.
 Some ideas are:

 - Bananas– Add mashed banana (about 1/2 to 1 banana per cup of mix)

 - Chocolate Chips– I find the mini chips make less of a mess on my little ones’ faces

 - Raspberries, Blueberries, Blackberries– They will make the batter fun colors too!

-My husband isn’t a big fan of syrup, so we get a little creative with TOPPINGS.
+We get a little creative with TOPPINGS.

 - Butter and Powdered Sugar– Yummy and sweet and less messy than syrup